artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

     />
   );
 ```
+_./Artist1QueryRenderer.tsx_

 Now we should no longer have any type errors.
-Red squigglies are gone 🎉
+Red squigglies are gone! 🎉

 ##### Add a loading indicator